umwalikara/day-of-week/readme.md

 * then after,it shows you the form which help you to enter your address,
 * after entered your address required, click the button bellow called submit.
 * then you will get the result of information you entered bellow that button(submit).
+##Behavior Driven Development
+*Input:-enter your birthday date and choose your gender,
+       -then after click on submit button...
+*Output: after you submit, it displays the day you were born and get the corresponding akan names.
 ## Technologies Used
 this is a web application designed using bootstrap, css and JavaScript.
 ## Support and contact details